wanhx0616/Langevin-Dynamics-Simulation/README.md

 # Installation Guide:

-This directory contains the Fortran source code for the Brownian Dynamics simulation.
+This directory contains the Fortran source code for the Langevin Dynamics simulation.
 The main program is in the file bd.f90, while parameters are in the file module.f90.

 To compile the code, run: